iyyappan16/here_aws/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

 1. Go back to AWS Console -> S3 Bucket Page, here you need to upload (add/replace) 4 files Choose Upload

-1. In overview tab, find the ‘css’ folder and open it, click on upload button and now click on “Add files” to browse to the directory where you saved the files locally which you have downloaded in previous step select ‘routing.css’ file inside css folder and click on upload or you can drag and drop the file from the local directly.
+1. Navigate to the ‘css’ folder of your S3 Bucket and open it.
+Click on “upload” button and then “Add files” to browse to the directory where you saved the files locally.
+Upload the ‘routing.css’ file found inside the “css” folder.

-1. Go back to the S3 bucket main overview tab, find the ‘js’ folder and open it, click on upload button and now click on “Add files” browse to the directory where you saved the files locally which you have downloaded in previous step select ‘ride.js’ & ‘map.js’ files and upload
+10. Go back to the S3 bucket main overview tab, and navigate to the ‘js’ folder of your S3 Bucket and open it., Click on “upload” button and then “Add files” to browse to the directory where you saved the files locally.
+Upload the ‘ride.js’ & ‘map.js’ files inside the “js” folder.

-1. Go back to the S3 bucket main overview tab, click on upload button and now click on “Add files” browse to the directory where you saved the files locally which you have downloaded in previous step select ‘ride.html’ file and upload
+11. Go back to the S3 bucket main overview tab, click on “upload” button and then “Add files” to browse to the directory where you saved the files locally.
+Upload the ‘ride.html’ file.

      ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/RoutingFunctionDeploy7.png)